bashrc2/epicyon/README.md

 This is one proposed way that OCAP could work.

  * Works from person to person, not instance to instance.
 Actor-oriented capabilities.
- * Produces negligible additional network traffic
+ * Produces negligible additional network traffic, although see the proviso for shared inbox
  * Works in the same way between people on different instances or the same instance
  * People can alter what their followers can do on an individual basis
  * Leverages the existing follow request mechanism